Council of Senior Scholars (Saudi Arabia): Oversight

 According to Simon Henderson, the Council of Senior Scholars is required to issue a fatwa of approval before a new king is formally crowned.
-However, the accessions of King Salman and Crown Prince Mohammed bin Salman suggest that the ulema’s authority over the royal family is limited in practice.
-The Columbia World Dictionary of Islamism notes that, in theory, the Council’s role is to advise the Saudi king and confirm his adherence to the Islamic principle of "absolute obedience" to Sharia, upon which the monarch’s authority is based.
+However, the accessions of King Salman and Crown Prince Mohammed bin Salman suggest that the ulema's authority over the royal family is limited in practice.
+The Columbia World Dictionary of Islamism notes that, in theory, the Council's role is to advise the Saudi king and confirm his adherence to the Islamic principle of "absolute obedience" to Sharia, upon which the monarch's authority is based.
 In practice, however, the Council "virtually never expresses opposition to any proposal from the royal family."

 Support for monarchy

 The Council has been described as providing religious support for certain government decisions.
 In 2011, it issued a fatwa prohibiting public demonstrations, describing them "deviant intellectual and partisan connections".
 The ruling stated that demonstrations and activities leading to "disunity and fragmentation of the nation" were not permissible under Sharia (Islamic law).
 It further emphasized that reform should be pursued through advice and counsel rather than through public petitions or statements, citing the chapter An-Nisa, verse 83 of the Quran in support.

-The Council is rarely in opposition to government policy, and when disagreements occur, they are generally expresses through silence.
-Analysts differ on the extent of the Council’s influence.
+The Council is rarely in opposition to government policy, and when disagreements occur, they are generally expressed through silence.
+Analysts differ on the extent of the Council's influence.
 Some believe that the government typically consults the Council before issuing legislation, while others contend that the government often acts independently and seeks religious approval afterward.
 According to Christopher Boucek, the influence of the Council and the broader religious establishment fluctuates depending on the perceived security of the royal family; when the monarchy feels more secure, it tends to exert greater control over religious authorities.
-Unlike many other groups of ulema, Saudi scholars do not posses independent sources of income, such as endowments or land, and are instead financially dependent on government through salaries.
+Unlike many other groups of ulema, Saudi scholars do not possess independent sources of income, such as endowments or land, and are instead financially dependent on government through salaries.

 In 1992, King Fahd reportedly pressured seven members of the Council of Senior Scholars to retire after they declined to sign a letter condemning conservative criticism of the Al Saud family.
 In 2009, another member, Saad al-Shithri, was compelled to resign following his opposition to gender mixing at the newly established King Abdullah University of Science and Technology, the first co-educational university in Saudi Arabia.